 NOTE: It is important to understand the differences and behaviors for Loading a preset into the Signal Flow and Importing a preset into the plug-in's Preset Library.
-Please see "Loading vs. Importing Presets into Helix Native" on page 13.
+Please see "Requirements and Installation" on page 3.

 Alternatively, if you wish to load a preset that exists as a saved Helix preset (.hlx) file on your computer, you can do one of the following: